thelogbox/thelogbox.github.com/_posts/2011-08-12-android-getting-started.md

 <img class="default" src="/img/android-project-structure.png">
 <div id='lst'>Folder Structure of an Android project</div>

-# THE CREATE PROJECT COMMAND
+# How to create a project

 **--target** expects an integer value.
 This value stands for a unique API level for a specific android version.
 In our example above, level 8 was specified because I intend to target android 2.2 (Froyo).
 Gingerbread will have a different value, Honeycomb, ICS and Jekllybean will have a different ones as well.